+Whilst it may seem like the odds are stacked against you as a convicted driver, it is still possible to get insured and legally back out on the road.
 If you’re looking to find cheaper car insurance for a convicted driver the most important thing you can do to increase your odds of finding a suitable policy is to compare quotes from a wide range of providers.

 Different insurance providers can have very different underwriting terms, which means some insurers might weight risk factors like driving convictions very different from others.

 That’s one of the reasons why accepting your existing provider’s renewal quote is rarely likely to be the cheapest option – your risk profile has changed quite considerably following your driving conviction, so an alternative provider might be able to offer you a cheaper quote if their underwriting terms differ.